Eyaliil/widewordweb/docs/README.md

 # Documentation Index

-Welcome to the WideWordWeb documentation!
+Welcome to the Matchy documentation!
 This directory contains all the guides, schemas, and resources you need to understand, set up, and work with the dating app.

 ## 📁 Directory Structure